phymalidoust/cpp-account-managment/README.md

-The project was fully carried out by Mohammad Alidoust.
+The project was carried out by Mohammad Alidoust.

 ### Core files and their tasks